Blog · Analysis · Last reviewed June 19, 2026

 First, relationship-like design should trigger child-safety duties.
 If a system sustains memory, role continuity, personalized attachment, romantic or therapeutic tone, or social-needs fulfillment, it should not be governed like a generic novelty chatbot.

-Third, companions need tested refusal and interruption.
+Fourth, companions need tested refusal and interruption.
 Safety cannot be measured only by whether the model blocks explicit self-harm instructions.
 It has to cover indirect distress, grooming-like dynamics, sexualized roleplay with minors, isolation, dependency, delusional reinforcement, and long-session drift.
+The test unit should be the conversation arc, not only the individual prompt.

 The teen companion chatbot is a high-control interface because it governs through intimacy rather than command.